qsheltier/sactilgis/README.md

 1. Non-present tags in the `general` sections remain unchanged.
 2. The `committer` and the `subversion-auth` value in the `general` section can only be overridden in total, i.e. it is not possible to only change the name of the committer, or the password for the authentication.
 3. The committers from the `committers` section are merged by the subversion ID, i.e. if a later file has a committer with the same subversion ID as a previous file, the committer from the later file is used.
-4. Branches are not merged but only copied from the later files.
-That means that any branch definitions should be in the last file only.
-Non-present branches will not override existing branches.
+4. Branches are merged by replacing earlier definitions.
+If you define a branch _X_ in two XML files, only the definition contained in the later file will be present in the merged configuration.
 5. Filters from all configurations are added.

 This mechanism makes it possible to define a number of settings that can be applied to any number of different projects.
 The most notable target for use is the `committers` section.